mxbmrp3

 Web overlay for OBS - The plugin includes a broadcast-style overlay for streaming.
 See Web Overlay for setup and configuration.

 Power-user INI tweaks - Many additional options are available by editing the INI file directly.
-The file is well-commented and easy to work with.
-Each HUD section also supports per-element color overrides using ABGR hex values.
+The file is well-commented and organized by HUD section.
+Each HUD section also supports per-element color and font overrides.
+Colors use ABGR hex values; fonts use the font filename (without .fnt) of any file in the fonts/ folder.
 For example:

 [StandingsHud]